Tragic Details About The Secret Lives Of Mormon Wives Stars

 Their manager, Danielle Pistotnik, recognized that there was major reality TV potential before Hulu scooped up the series.
 "It was so clear that there should be something long form and people should get to see this, especially because they're Mormons, and I think there's such a misconception of what those people are," Pistotnik told Deadline.
 "In reality, these girls are just funny and cool and pretty and you want to hang out with them."

 After the group imploded because of a "soft swinging" scandal, cameras went up and they were off to the races.
-With only eight episodes of the series so far, viewers have only gotten the chance to know a bit about each of these women, but there's plenty more to learn.
-Here are some tragic details about the stars of "The Secret Lives of Mormon Wives."
+Viewers have since gotten to know so much about each of these women, including some tragic details about their not-so-secret lives.

 Taylor Frankie Paul was arrested for domestic violence